MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Maximum distance a validation issue or note/bug can be from the current positions to trigger a notification.
 Default: _100 meters_.

+### Close changesets

+Close the current open changeset after uploading edits.
+Default: _on_.

+### Squaring threshold

+The threshold in ° over which angles are ignored for squaring and straightening.
+Default: _15°_.

+## Auto-download Settings

 ### Download radius

 When auto-downloading, the radius of the area that is attempted to download around the current position.
+In pan and zoom auto-download mode, this is the minimum download size.
 Default: _50 meters_.

 ### Maximum auto-download speed

 Maximum speed up to which auto-download is attempted.
-Default: _6 km/h_.
+Default: _10 km/h_.

+### Auto-prune limit

+Limit at, when reached, an automatic prune of the data in memory is attempted.
+Default: _5000 Nodes_.

 ### Task download radius